 25/7 Media is our production services business and is part of our International and Other segment.
 See "Item 1.
 Business - International and Other" in our 2022 Form 10-K for further details.
 During the second quarter of 2023, given the impact of market challenges at 25/7 Media, specifically as it relates to reduced demand for new content and series cancellations from third parties, the Company revised its outlook for the 25/7 Media business, resulting in lower expected future cash flows.
 As a result, the Company determined that sufficient indicators of potential impairment of long-lived assets existed at 25/7 Media.
 The Company performed a recoverability test and determined that the carrying amount of the 25/7 Media asset group was not recoverable.
-The carrying value of the asset group exceeded its fair value, therefore an impairment charge of \$23.0 million was recorded for identifiable intangible assets, which is included in impairment and other charges in the consolidated statement of income within the International and Other operating segment for the nine months ended September 30, 2023.
-Fair values used to determine the impairment charge were determined using an income approach, specifically a DCF model, and a market comparables approach.
+The carrying value of the asset group exceeded its fair value, therefore an impairment charge of \$23.0 million was recorded for identifiable intangible assets, which is included in impairment and other charges in the consolidated statement of income within the International and Other operating segment.
+Fair values used to determine the impairment charge were determined using an income approach, specifically a discounted cash flow ("DCF") model, and a market comparables approach.
 The DCF model includes significant assumptions about revenue growth rates, long-term growth rates and enterprise specific discount rates.
 Given the uncertainty in determining assumptions underlying the DCF approach, actual results may differ from those used in the valuations.

 During the second quarter of 2023, the Company also determined that a triggering event had occurred with respect to the 25/7 Media reporting unit, which required an interim goodwill impairment test to be performed.
 Accordingly, the Company performed a quantitative assessment using an income approach, specifically a DCF model, and a market comparables approach.

-Based on the valuations performed, a \$1.9 million goodwill impairment charge was recorded, which is included in impairment and other charges in the consolidated statement of income, within the International and Other operating segment for the nine months ended September 30, 2023.
+Based on the valuations performed, a \$1.9 million goodwill impairment charge was recorded, which is included in impairment and other charges in the consolidated statement of income, within the International and Other operating segment.